amiaopensource/lenticular/README.md

 ## Work-in-Progress Source Code

-An alpha of a [modified code](lenticular/README.md) is available for testing purpose.
+An alpha of a modified code, named [lenticular](lenticular/README.md), is available for testing purpose.
 And contributions are very welcome!

 ### Copyright, Licence and Disclaimer